-2.4 Temporal Patterns
+2.5 Temporal Patterns

-In order to assess whether or not temporal behaviour is being exhibited by the tweet data, Figure 5 illustrates the tweet rate per day for part of the data series and tweets per hour for all tweets.
-Surprisingly there is no obvious daily trend apparent - it might be expected that weekends displayed a different number of tweets than weekdays for example.
-There is a clear hourly pattern though; the number of tweets increases gradually until approximately 8pm when it drops to its lowest levels overnight.
+In order to assess whether or not temporal behaviour is being exhibited by the tweet data, Figure 6 illustrates the tweet rate per day for part of the data series and, for the whole data set, the number of tweets per hour and per day of week.
+There appears to be a steady increase in the total number of tweets over time, although more data are required to determine whether this is a general of seasonal trend.
+There also appears to be an increase in tweeting in the early part of the week (Monday - Wednesday) and a clear hourly pattern though; the number of tweets increases gradually until approximately 8pm when it drops to its lowest levels overnight.

-Figure 5: Temporal variations in the total number of tweets published.
+Figure 6: Temporal variations in the total number of tweets published.

 It is also possible to explore the spatial distribution of tweet densities at different times of day.
-Figure 6 illustrates the density of all tweets in the data that occurred on a Tuesday during different time periods throughout the day.
+Figure 7 illustrates the density of all tweets in the data that occurred on a Tuesday during different time periods throughout the day.
 Tuesday was chosen because it is likely to be representative of general weekday behaviour.
-It is striking that although Figure 5 provides clear evidence for daily temporal trends, the spatial distribution of tweets does not vary in such a clearly defined manner.
+It is striking that although Figure 6 provides clear evidence for daily temporal trends, the spatial distribution of tweets does not vary in such a clearly defined manner.
 For example, there is no obvious trend of density increasing during the day as people travel to the city centre for work and then spreading out to the suburbs again as people go home.
 A way forward might be to isolate only the people who tweet the most regularly (i.e. the 10% of users responsible for 78% of the tweets) and explore the density of their tweets.
-As these prolific users are more likely to exhibit understandable spatio-temporal behaviour, the density of their tweets in isolation might provide a clearer picture of aggregate behaviour.
+As these prolific users produce a large number of tweets, we are more likely to observe understandable spatio-temporal behaviour; the density of their tweets in isolation might provide a clearer picture of aggregate behaviour.
 This will be explored as future work.